solar thermal image

 Solar Batch Water Heater

-Solar batch water heaters are the most common home-made solar hot water heating device as they can be easily constructed using large diameter copper, plastic tubing or an old copper water cylinder inside a wooden box, in fact batch collectors are known effectionately as a “tank in the sun”.
+Solar batch water heaters are the most common home-made solar hot water heating device as they can be easily constructed using large diameter copper, plastic tubing or an old copper water cylinder inside a wooden box, in fact batch collectors are known affectionately as a “tank in the sun”.

 The sun’s rays shining on the collector strikes the large diameter tubes or storage tank directly, heating the water.
 The water’s large thermal mass along with the insulation helps reduce heat loss through the tank at night.